 Currently, shopping features on Pinterest are well-established and continue to evolve.
 Once limited in availability, these 'buyable pins' or direct shopping options are now widely accessible across various devices, including iPhones, iPads, Android devices, and desktop browsers, in numerous countries.
 This extensive availability allows retailers and shoppers globally to participate in the e-Commerce social revolution.

 There’s something else you need to know though.
-Recognizing the vast ecosystem of e-commerce, Pinterest has established integrations with leading platforms such as Shopify, BigCommerce, WooCommerce, and other major solutions.
+Recognizing the vast ecosystem of e-commerce, Pinterest has established integrations with leading platforms such as Magento, Shopify, BigCommerce, WooCommerce, and other major solutions.
 This broad support means that merchants using a wide range of e-Commerce solutions can leverage Pinterest's shopping features.
-If you are considering optimizing your store for social commerce, exploring migration options might be beneficial to enhance your platform's capabilities.
+If you are considering optimizing your store for social commerce, exploring migration options, such as our Premium Data Migration Service, might be beneficial to enhance your platform's capabilities.
 Or not, and migrate to Shopify.
+For those planning a platform change, our detailed migration guides offer invaluable assistance.

 Challenges Ahead

 Most definitely, buyable pins will enhance the Pinterest experience, instead of detracting from it.
 But to compete for shoppers, Pinterest will need to rethink many aspects of its current UX.
-For businesses looking to tailor their online presence, a customized migration service can address specific platform needs and enhance user experience.
-For example, the platform will need a way to filter search results by price and size, add buyable pins for entire shopping lists, an instrument to flag discounts, and notify whenever a pinned item goes on sale.
+For businesses looking to tailor their online presence and ensure a smooth platform transition, leveraging a detailed migration checklist, a customized migration service can address specific platform needs and enhance user experience.
+For example, the platform continues to refine its capabilities, including enhanced ways to filter search results by price and size, features for creating buyable pins for entire shopping lists, tools to flag discounts, and options to notify users when pinned items go on sale.

 But how to ensure that promoted, affiliated, buyable pins will not force out user-driven pinning that gives the site its character?
 A major part of what has made Pinterest so successful as a purchase-booster is the strong element of unexpected discovery.
 Promoted pins, however, might ruin this experience.